Search Apartments in Utah

 Famous for its dramatic beauty, Utah is a land of extravagant landscapes.
 Redrock canyons, lush forests, snowcapped mountains and countless streams and lakes attract visitors and residents alike into the great outdoors.
 Favorite recreational activities include hiking, camping, fishing, biking, whitewater rafting, skiing and snowboarding.

 Utah provides a high standard of living.
 The state's economy boasts rabid job growth, low unemployment and increasing diversity among industries.
-It is the fifth most affordable state in the nation, with an average cost of living at 10% below the average, and housing costs--including apartment rentals--coming in at 15% below the national average.
-Rental rates for one-bedroom apartments average $375-500 per month, while two-bedroom apartments for rent average $625-800.
+It is among the most affordable state in the nation.

 Utah's capital and largest city, Salt Lake City, is also the headquarters of the Church of Jesus Christ of Latter Day Saints.
 The state's other major city, Provo, is one of the fastest growing in the nation.

 Salt Lake City